 - The administrative sanctions available to the Fair Work Ombudsman

-- Emerging issues and innovative approaches in regulating and enforcing labour standards and working conditions, including protection of vulnerable workers such as interns, casual and part-time workers and outworkers, extra-territorial coverage of labour standards, and regulation of work/life balance.
+- Emerging issues and innovative approaches in regulating and enforcing labour standards and working conditions, including protection of vulnerable workers such as interns, casual and part-time workers and outworkers, extra-territorial coverage of labour standards, regulation of work/life balance, and developments in labour standards arising out of the COVID-19 pandemic.

 Intended learning outcomes